MarcelMeurer/Azure-Starter-for-WVD/README.md

 Open the Azure portal and go to the resource groups.
 Go into each resource group containing your Azure VMs / VDIs / session hosts "Virtual Machine Contributor" (not the classic one), click “Access control (IAM)” -> select “Add” -> Add role assignment.
 Select “contributor” and search in “select” for your service principal name.
 Click the principal and save the settings.

+**WVD Spring Update:** Add the service principal with the Reader Role permission to the resource group containing the host pools

 ![Install-WVDStarter-12](images/Install-WVDStarter-12.png)

 ![Install-WVDStarter-13](images/Install-WVDStarter-13.png)